Appreciation in Practice

 The effects

-People develop in confidence and self esteem as they discover their achievements and skills are valuable.
+People develop confidence and self-esteem as they discover that their achievements and skills are valuable.
 They appreciate the depths in other people and want to know more.
-The shared and rather intense experience builds group cohesion.
-People enjoy it too.
+The shared and rather intense experience builds group cohesion, and people enjoy it, too.

 If you would like help using this idea, or have any comments or questions please contact me.
 Thanks, Nick